 The stereotypical sense of masculinity that embodies behaviors, such as denying help or emotions, which psychologists and sociologists say are harmful to men and to society.
 It’s the things in our culture — from toys given to movies watched to messages parents consciously and unconsciously send — that tells boys and men “being a real man” means repressing feelings and consistently demonstrating strength and dominance.

 Finally, let me point out that the main offense is that men demonstrate strength and dominance.
 As I mentioned before when you are confident people want you to feel guilty about that.
 In this case, it is the fact that there are people who are stronger and there are those who are better leaders.
 These folks think that it is unfair.
+They want men to give up their leadership to others who are not worthy.

 There are problems with these definitions because they are fighting against nature more often than not.